Hero image

 This is a compulsory tax on accommodation occupied starting on January 1st.
 The tax rate is determined by communities and varies from city to city.
 This tax concerns the tenants and owners.
 Since 2020, the housing tax has been abolished for around 80% of the population depending on your tax status.

-It only concerns property owners (collection of household waste, etc.).
+This only concerns property owners (collection of household waste, etc.).
 This tax on accommodation starts on January 1st.

-• Public TV
+➤ Public TV

-6. Driver’s license and registration
+6. Driver’s License and Registration

-• you commit a traffic violation in France (resulting in loss of points or suspension of your license).
+• If you commit a traffic violation in France (resulting in loss of points or suspension of your license).

-Where to Move in France?
+Where to Move to in France?

 If you are moving to France from England, you might choose to move to Southern France or to Paris.
 These are indeed the municipalities that attract the newest British residents.
 The regions and cities of South of France such as the areas of Nouvelle-Aquitaine, Occitanie or Auvergne-Rhônes-Alpes account for nearly 1/3 of the British residents established in France.